j-sripad/colon_crypt_segmentation/README.md

 ![image](viz_overlays/PCA_train_class.jpg)
 ![image](viz_overlays/PCA_test_class.jpg)

 The plots above represent the overlap between crypt/ non crypt class datapoints.
-The overlap between the classes is because as our patches with crypts also have significant backgroud (non crypt) class information.
+The overlap between the classes is because  our patches with crypts also have significant backgroud (non crypt) class information.